JoshMcKin/hot_tub/README.md

     end

 ### HotTub::Session with HotTub::Pool
-Suppose you have a client that is not thread safe, or does not have a built in pool and does not support sessions, you can use HotTub::Pool with HotTub::Sessions to get what you need.
+Suppose you have a client that lacks pooling and session features you can use HotTub::Pool with HotTub::Sessions to get what you need.

     require 'hot_tub'
     require "em-synchrony"